AlexeySlvv/tomato/README.md

-# Potato: The "Package" You Don't Have to Install
+# Potato: The Package You Don't Have to Install

 ## What is Potato?

-**Potato** is a Python "package" designed to halt your code's execution with precision and simplicity.
+**Potato** is a Python package designed to halt your code's execution with precision and simplicity.
 It’s perfect for debugging, testing control flow, or adding a bit of fun to your scripts.
 The best part?
 You don’t even have to install it.
 Python natively supports Potato, thanks to its strict variable naming rules.

-Just type `potato` into your source code, and Python will take care of the rest.
-Your script will stop running with a `NameError`, clearly marking the point of interruption.
-It’s lightweight, effective, and yes, just a little quirky.
+Just type potato into your source code and watch the magic happen!
+Your script will immediately halt with a NameError, leaving your colleagues (or future self) wondering why there's a potato in your code.

 ## Why Potato?